-To maximize ROI, organizations must monitor how their customers interact with services, and experiment with their digital artifacts (forms) to enhance customer experiences.
+To maximize ROI, organizations must monitor how their customers interact with services, and experiment with their digital artifacts (forms and documents) to enhance customer experiences.
 To measure success and define a strategy for improvement, organizations need answers to questions like:

-- How many customers tried accessing or transacting with my forms?
+- How many customers tried accessing or transacting with my forms and documents?

 - How many of them successfully completed the transaction?

-- How many of them abandoned the form?
+- How many of them abandoned the form or document?